 Spring water is still bottled and sold, though it must be treated first to meet Food and Drug Administration (FDA) standards.
 Bottled water may be sourced from municipal systems, not from springs.
 The Food and Drug Administration classifies spring-based bottled water as:2

-It's first water source was a natural spring in Ontario, Canada.
-It needed another water source to expand into East Coast sales.
+Its first water source was a natural spring in Ontario, Canada.
+The company needed another water source to expand into East Coast sales.

 Nearby residents objected to the truck traffic, and to possible impacts on water supplies for livestock and houses.
 Augusta County officials responded that a 1996 zoning decision authorized nine tanker trucks a day to be hauled from the spring, but residents would get to comment before a Special Use Permit allowing more trucks would be approved.3